Our editors carefully select every product we recommend. We may earn a commission from these links. Learn more

 Cons

-Best Hybrid Watch: Essentially an updated version of the brand’s already capable Instinct 2 with an added hand-set, the Garmin Instinct Crossover Solar is a hardwearing hybrid timepiece that combines the best elements of digital and analog watches, with a luminescent analog hand-set positioned over a high-resolution digital display.
+Best Hybrid Smartwatch: Essentially an updated version of the brand’s already capable Instinct 2 with an added hand-set, the Garmin Instinct Crossover Solar is a hardwearing hybrid timepiece that combines the best elements of digital and analog watches, with a luminescent analog hand-set positioned over a high-resolution digital display.
 Crafted around a 45mm fiber-reinforced polymer case equipped with a dual-layered fiber-reinforced polymer and stainless steel bezel, the Garmin Instinct Crossover Solar is incredibly feature-laden, coming loaded with smartphone connectivity, Garmin’s Revodrive technology, a rugged Power Glass lens, a silicone strap, email and text alerts, multi-GNSS support with GPS, GLONASS, and Galileo, dual-grid coordinates, kid activity tracking, a VO2 max sensor, an onboard barometer, a three-axis electronic compass, a heart-rate monitor, sleep and health tracking functions, a plethora of golf-specific features, ski, snowboard, and mountain bike metric recordings, weather monitoring, onboard solar charging that allows for infinite battery life, and built-in incident detection with the ability to automatically send out emergency alerts with live location info to preprogrammed contacts.

 Case Size: 45mm

-Movement: Smartwatch
+Movement: Smartwatch with solar

 Water Resistance: 100m

-Garmin fēnix 7 Solar Edition
+Garmin fēnix 7 Sapphire Solar Edition

 Pros

-• Offers 22 days of battery life in smartwatch mode
+- Offers 22 days of battery life in smartwatch mode

 Cons

-Best Solar-Powered Watch: Tested to U.S. military standards for thermal, shock and water resistance, the Garmin fēnix 7 Solar Edition is an ultra-tough outdoor-specific solar-powered smartwatch that boasts just about every feature one could possibly hope for.
-Pieced together around a 45mm fiber-reinforced polymer case with a stainless steel bezel and a Power Glass lens, the fēnix 7 Solar Edition features a 1.3” sunlight-visible display, multi-GNSS support, multi-continent topographical maps, Skyview and Nextfork maps, mountain bike and ski dynamics, and a pulse OX sensor.
+Best Solar-Powered Watch: Tested to U.S. military standards for thermal, shock and water resistance, the Garmin fēnix 7 Sapphire Solar Edition is an ultra-tough outdoor-specific solar-powered smartwatch that boasts just about every feature one could possibly hope for.
+Pieced together around a 47mm fiber-reinforced polymer case with a titanium bezel and a Power Glass lens, the fēnix 7 Solar Edition features a 1.3” sunlight-visible display, multi-GNSS support, multi-continent topographical maps, Skyview and Nextfork maps, mountain bike and ski dynamics, and a pulse OX sensor.
 And, with solar charging that allows for up to three weeks of battery life, you can spend extended periods off-grid without ever having to charge the smartwatch.
-However, with the watch also coming loaded with a slew of built-in sports apps, Garmin Pay contactless payments, a stock market tracker, Spotify, multiple surf features, golf course maps, text and email alerts, and sleep, hydration, and respiration tracking, Garmin’s fēnix 7 Solar Edition also makes for a great everyday wear smartwatch as well.
+However, with the watch also coming loaded with a slew of built-in sports apps, Garmin Pay contactless payments, a stock market tracker, Spotify, multiple surf features, golf course maps, text and email alerts, and sleep, hydration, and respiration tracking, Garmin’s fēnix 7 also makes for a great everyday wear smartwatch as well.

 Case Size: 47mm

-Movement: Smartwatch
+Movement: Smartwatch with Solar

 Water Resistance: 100m